Edmund, South Carolina

 Edmund is an unincorporated community and census-designated place (CDP) in Lexington County, South Carolina, United States.
 It was first listed as a CDP in the 2020 census with a population of 969.

 The CDP is in central Lexington County, centered on the junction of South Carolina Highways 6 and 302.
 Highway 6 leads north 9 mi to Lexington, the county seat, and southeast 12 mi to Swansea, while Highway 302 leads northeast 10 mi to West Columbia and southwest 7 mi to Pelion.
+Edmund is bordered to the northwest by the CDPs of White Knoll and Red Bank and to the northeast by the towns of South Congaree and Pine Ridge.